Postdoctoral Researcher in Ancient Near Eastern Studies

 - Closing date

-Faculty of Humanities and the Netherlands Institute for the Near East are searching for a fixed-term
+Faculty of Humanities and the Netherlands Institute for the Near East: Fixed-Term (2 years) Postdoctoral Researcher in Ancient Near Eastern Studies (1,0 fte)

-- Disseminate research results to (non-)academic parties through appropriate channels.
+- Disseminate the results of their research to (non-)academic parties through appropriate channels

 - A research and publication record that is commensurate with career stage;